raphCode/master-thesis-muzero/theory.typ

 #[

-#import "gametree.typ": draw_gametree, n, nodetree
+#import "drawings/gametree.typ": draw_gametree, n, nodetree

 In !gt, !gs can be modeled in different forms.
 These forms provide a formal !repr of the arbitrary rules of a !g.